oniehuis/JuChrom.jl/docs/src/index.md

 ## Installation

-The package is not registered, so install it directly from GitHub:
+JuChrom is not yet registered in the General registry.
+Install it directly from GitHub:

 ```
 julia> ]
 pkg> add https://github.com/oniehuis/JuChrom.jl
 ```

-After the installation finishes you can load it in the Julia REPL with:
+After the installation finishes, you can load it in the Julia REPL with:

 ```
 julia> using JuChrom